Pak Noja: Biography

 Pak worked on translating Korean literature into Russian and wrote several liberal arts and sociology books about Korean culture and politics, including his best-selling book, Your Korea.
-His writings made him known as one of Korea's influential progressive intellectuals, and brought on many controversial issues within Korea by sharp criticism.
+His writings made him known as one of Korea's influential progressive intellectuals, and brought on many controversial issues within Korea through sharp criticism.

-Pak has taught Russian at Kyunghee University of Korea, and is currently teaching Korean studies as a professor at the Department of Culture Studies and Oriental Languages, University of Oslo in Norway.
+Pak has taught Russian at Kyunghee University in Korea, and is currently teaching Korean studies as a professor at the Department of Culture Studies and Oriental Languages at the University of Oslo in Norway.

 Views

 Statements on China

 In 2009, Pak remarked that the "Korean economy will be annexed by the Chinese economic zone within 5-10 years".
 The Korean left responded critically to this claim, but Pak went on to clarify his thesis.
 According to his column, "it is not proper, I just said inescapable".

 Moreover, he supported the Chinese government with respect to Liu Xiaobo's Nobel Peace Prize.
 Pak criticized Liu Xiaobo as a "follower of Western countries" and "a supporter of colonialism in China".
 According to Pak, "the process of democratization in China is not only elite, but also working-class".

 Pak suggests that Liu's support in his Charter 08 of 'legislative democracy' and the 'protection of private property' raises doubts on whether "Liu Xiaobo wants a 'non-communist, dictatorial China' or a 'worker-friendly China'".
 Pak claims that "true reform must be undertaken by the working class".

 Pak is critical about China's policy on Uyghur.
 In a column written in 2019 he argued "Policies against the Uyghur people, whose right to survive is threatened, are reminiscent of the national annihilation measures that the Korean people experienced at the end of the Japanese colonial period."